React API Reference

 forceRenderOnLocaleChange | boolean | Force re-render when locale changes (default: true) |

-is explained at the beginning of this document.
+defaultComponent has the same meaning as component in other i18n components.
+Rendering of translations is explained at the beginning of this document.

 import React from 'react';